saurabharora80/self-assessment-api/public/api/conf/1.0/docs/uk-property.md

-This section allows software packages to provide sole trader's financial data for their property business, including but not limited to income, expense, allowances etc. for a specified tax year (based on the accounting period of the business) so that the taxpayer can meet their uk-property obligations and/or retrieve their obligations.
+This section allows software packages to provide sole trader's financial data for their UK property business, including but not limited to income, expense, allowances etc. for a specified tax year (based on the accounting period of the business) so that the taxpayer can meet their UK property business obligations and/or retrieve their obligations.

 Here, the developer can provide:

-* UK Property Income for both Furnished Holiday Lettings (FHL) and Other rentals (e.g. rent income)
+* UK property business income for both Furnished Holiday Lettings (FHL) and Other rentals (e.g. rent income)
-* UK Property Expenses (total by type of expense, e.g. premises running costs)
+* UK property business expenses (total by type of expense, e.g. premises running costs)
 * Allowances (e.g. annual investment allowance)
 * Adjustments (e.g. loss brought forward)
 * Balancing charges